Bertie2011/DataPackCheckerRules/README.md

 # Data Pack Checker Rules
 This repository contains the source code and [releases](https://github.com/Bertie2011/DataPackCheckerRules/releases) of rules made by and/or supported by the creator of [Data Pack Checker](https://github.com/Bertie2011/DataPackChecker).
+There is a recommended configuration that all data pack creators should use [here](https://github.com/Bertie2011/DataPackCheckerRules/blob/main/RecommendedConfig.json).

 View [the documentation](https://github.com/Bertie2011/DataPackChecker/blob/main/README.md) on how to start using the rules.